 Some businesses offer specialized services to address additional detailing needs of the car.
 These can be availed at an extra cost.
 Some of these services are:

-- Paint oxidation restoration – Constant exposure to the sun’s UV rays causes a car’s paint to fade and oxidize.
+Constant exposure to the sun’s UV rays causes a car’s paint to fade and oxidize.
 Oxidation on paint, depending on the severity, can be removed by using a clay bar and polishing.

-Cost of Car Exterior Detailing
+Cost of Exterior Car Detailing

-Detailing your car in the comforts of your own driveway may be the most convenient option there is.
+Detailing your car in the comfort of your own driveway may be the most convenient option there is.
 You can invest in your own detailing supplies and equipment and do the detailing yourself.
 You can also hire a mobile detailer to service your car at your home.
 Hands-on car enthusiasts will also enjoy using the facilities at a self-serve car wash to clean their own cars.
 Of course, there is the option of going to a professional detailer.
 Steer clear of shops that use improper detailing supplies and tools that may damage your car.
 Look for a detailer who takes the time to hand wash your car and pay attention to the smallest of details.
 It is ideal to find a detailing expert who values your car and your time as much as you do.

 Here are the different car wash services/systems you can choose from:

-- In an in-bay automatic car wash, your car sits stationary in a service bay where dirt build-up is loosened up and cleaned by brushes, cloth, and soap (friction type) or by high-pressure water spray (touchless type).
+In an in-bay automatic car wash, your car sits stationary in a service bay where dirt build-up is loosened up and cleaned by brushes, cloth, and soap (friction type) or by high-pressure water spray (touchless type).

-- Hand-wash services have professionally trained employees who will wash and dry your car by hand.
+Hand wash services have professionally trained employees who will wash and dry your car by hand.
 Some offer vacuuming of interior and other detailing services.

 Book an appointment with DetailXPerts now to get the professional car exterior detailing your prized possession needs.